tonybayley/log_ec/README.md

 log messages via an MQTT broker.

-### log_unregisterCallbackFn( tLog_callbackFn cbFn )
+### log_unregisterCallbackFn( tLog_callbackFn cbFn, void* cbData )

-Unregister a previously-registered logging callback function.
+Unregister a previously-registered logging callback function and callback data.

+The same callback function may have been registered multiple times, with different callback data objects.
+If that is the case, then only the callback function instance with matching callback data will be unregistered.
 After unregistering a callback function, that function will no longer be invoked when log messages are written.

 ### log_setLockFn( tLog_lockFn lockFn, void* lockData )